-- · Do not store gasoline from one season to another. - Replace your gasoline can if your can starts to rust.
+- Do not store gasoline from one season to another. - Replace your gasoline can if your can starts to rust.
 Rust and/or dirt in your fuel system will cause problems. - Store your unit in a well ventilated area and covered, if possible, to prevent dust and dirt accumulation.
 Do not cover with plastic.
-Plastic cannot breathe and will induce condensation and eventual rust or corrosion.
+Plastic cannot breathe and will induce condensation and eventual rust or corrosion. - IMPORTANT: Never cover unit while engine and exhaust areas are still warm.